jsiny/175_networked_applications/cms_2/data/about.md

-Barbara Joan "Barbra" Streisand (/ˈstraɪsænd/; born April 24, 1942) is an American singer, musician, actress, and filmmaker.
+**Barbara Joan "Barbra" Streisand** (/ˈstraɪsænd/; born April 24, 1942) is an *American singer, musician, actress, and filmmaker*.
 In a career spanning six decades, she has achieved success in multiple fields of entertainment and has been recognized with two Academy Awards, ten Grammy Awards including the Grammy Lifetime Achievement Award and the Grammy Legend Award, five Emmy Awards